-The term 'Crypto Currency' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Crypto Currency' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A crypto currency turns out to be a virtual currency.
 These alternative currencies deploy cryptography as a means of security.
 It makes them extremely hard to counterfeit since this security feature is complex.
 An element that consistently defines the various crypto currencies and simultaneously endears them to users is their independent nature.
 They cannot be issued nor controlled by any of the global central banks or world monetary authorities.
 The theory is that this makes it difficult (if not outright impossible) for governments to manipulate or control such currencies.